Welcome to MCExtensions!

 player.setPosition(pos);

-Position values (x, y, z) are doubles and can be modified freely in JavaScript.
-You can directly update the properties to move or offset positions.
+Coordinates are doubles and editable.
+You can directly update the fields to move or shift a position.

 pos.world = MCWorld.NETHER;